beacon-biosignals/Legolas.jl/docs/src/upgrade.md

 This guide is incomplete; please add to it if you encounter items which would help other upgraders along their journey.

-See [here](https://github.com/beacon-biosignals/Legolas.jl/pull/54) for an example of a comprehensive log of changes from Legolas v0.4 to Legolas v0.5.
+See [here](https://github.com/beacon-biosignals/Legolas.jl/pull/54) for a comprehensive log of changes from Legolas v0.4 to Legolas v0.5.

 ## Some main changes to be aware of